2024-25 Student & Parent Handbook

 4. Show public displays of affection (which includes hugging, kissing, handholding, etc.)

-5. Lie or other forms of deception.
+5. Dishonesty or other forms of deception.

 6. Chew gum on campus.